ryuheechul/kops/README.md

 # Run `kops` in a Docker container

+## it is

+- let you manage your multiple k8s clusters seperately via different directory (each using this repo) with ready installed tools powered by Docker and docker-compose
+- the core docker image building happens [here](https://hub.docker.com/r/ryuheechul/k8s-pack/) and imported via [./docker-compose.yml](./docker-compose.yml)

 ## Prepare

-- depends on this image https://hub.docker.com/r/ryuheechul/k8s-pack/ used in [./docker-compose.yml](./docker-compose.yml)
 - check [./docker-compose.yml](./docker-compose.yml) to prepare necessary files as you need
 - provide .env containing values like that